microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-02.md

     _Adding application settings_

-1. Make sure your MXChip is plugged in and transmitting data.
+1. Make sure your MXChip IoT DevKit is plugged in and transmitting data.
 Then click the Function name in the menu on the left.
 Watch the output log at the bottom of the screen and confirm that the Function is sending and receiving data.
 A new entry should appear in the output log every couple of seconds.
 Observe that the JSON output includes properties such as "Heading" and "Altitude."

-	> If the log shows no output but your MXChip is plugged in and transmitting data, then the Azure Function isn't properly connected to the IoT Hub.
+	> If the log shows no output but your MXChip IoT DevKit is plugged in and transmitting data, then the Azure Function isn't properly connected to the IoT Hub.
 If that's the case, review Step 5 of this exercise and confirm that the application setting named "IoTHubConnection" contains the connection string and IoT Hub name shown in Exercise 3, Step 10.

 	![The FlySimIoTFlightData Function running in the portal]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab2/portal-function-running.png" | absolute_url }})

     _The FlySimIoTFlightData Function running in the portal_

 The Azure Function that you wrote is now running in cloud, transforming accelerometer data reaching the IoT Hub into flight data, and sending the flight data to the Event Hub.
-Now comes the fun part: wiring the Event Hub up to a client app so you can use the MXChip to fly an aircraft!
+Now comes the fun part: wiring the Event Hub up to a client app so you can use the MXChip IoT DevKit to fly an aircraft!

 <a name="Exercise5"></a>
 ### Exercise 5: Connect the client app to the Event Hub ###